CUBRID/cubrid-manual/en/sql/datatype.rst

 | JSON_NULL                  | String with printed JSON 'null'               |
 +----------------------------+-----------------------------------------------+

+.. _json-path:

 JSON Paths
 ----------

 JSON Paths provide ways of addressing json elements inside a JSON.
 Many of the JSON functions require a JSON Path or JSON Pointer argument to define the location inside the JSON where operations are performed.
-JSON Paths start with '$'.
-JSON Paths then contain zero or more array_access_tokens, object_key_access_tokens and, if allowed, wildcard_tokens.
+JSON Paths always start with '$' and may be followed by array indexes, object key tokens and wildcards.
+If '$' is followed by no other tokens, then path points to JSON data root.

 ::